-At Foley Freeman, PLLC, our Boise trust planning lawyer has the skills and experience that you can trust.
+At Foley Freeman, PLLC, our Boise trust attorney has the skills and experience that you can trust.
 As a firm that provides comprehensive estate planning services, our team handles the full range of trusts.
 If you have any questions about trusts as an estate planning tool, we are here as a legal resource.
-Contact us today for your fully confidential, no obligation initial consultation with a top-rated Boise trust planning attorney.
+Contact us today for your fully confidential, no obligation initial consultation with a top-rated Boise estate planning attorney.

 What is a Trust?